The Farm

 Horses

 Horses have always been at Emmanuel; however Tammy Young from Tennessee began a structured program in 2006 that has flourished into an outlet for the children as they learn how to properly have dominion over God’s creatures.
 In the beginning there were many wild horses that were unusable around the children.
 Today, the horses that reside here at Emmanuel are very well mannered and work well with the children.
-Tammy has trained Andy and Miguel Angel, two of our youth, to lead a group of older boys in caring for the animals.

 Dairy